Chris Whitty: COVID-19 pandemic

 During the Christmas weekend of 2020, Whitty was spotted treating coronavirus patients in London.
 It was said he "worked the shifts in his capacity as a practising doctor [as] a consultant physician at University College London Hospitals Trust... on the north London hospital's respiratory ward over the weekend and bank holiday Monday".

 On 26 June 2021 a group of COVID-19 protesters demonstrated outside what appeared to be Whitty's flat in central London.
-Earlier in the month Whitty was followed down a street by a prominent anti-vaccine activist who shouted at him for being a "liar" and in February he was also called a "liar" multiple times while waiting for a takeaway lunch at a street food stall.
+Earlier in the month Whitty was followed down a street by a prominent anti-vaccine activist who shouted at him for being a liar, and in February he was called a liar multiple times while waiting for a takeaway lunch at a street food stall.

-On 27 June, Whitty was the subject of manhandling, described by Boris Johnson as "despicable harassment", by two members of the public in St James's Park, Westminster, who filmed the event for social media.
+On 27 June, Whitty was the subject of manhandling, described by Johnson as "despicable harassment", by Lewis Hughes and Jonathan Chew in St James's Park, Westminster, who filmed the event for social media.
 The Health Secretary, Sajid Javid, said such behaviour would not be tolerated and that those responsible "should be ashamed".
 The Vaccines Minister, Nadhim Zahawi, said they were "thugs" and should face charges.
-The Metropolitan Police confirmed they were investigating the incident.
-On 2 July a 23-year-old man from Romford, East London was charged with common assault.
-The man had previously apologised for any "upset" caused and said he had lost his job as an estate agent over the incident.
-On 6 July a second man, aged 24 and of no fixed address, was charged with common assault and with obstructing the police.
-On 30 July a man who admitted one charge of assault by beating was given an eight-week custodial sentence, suspended for two years, and a fine of £100.
-The trial for a second man who pleaded not guilty to the same charge commenced in December 2021, with the accused appearing by video link from his home.
-The trial had to be vacated until 4 January 2022, however, as he was unable to see the CCTV evidence via the video link.
+Hughes subsequently pleaded guilty to a charge of beating and was given an eight-week suspended custodial sentence.
+He had previously apologised for any "upset" caused and had lost his job as an estate agent over the incident.
+In January 2022 Chew, who had initially pleaded not guilty, changed his plea and was given an eight-week custodial sentence.

 Awards and honours

 Whitty was appointed Companion of the Order of the Bath (CB) in the 2015 New Year Honours for public and voluntary service to Tropical Medicine in the UK and Africa.
 He is a fellow of the Academy of Medical Sciences.

-Public lectures outlining his views on tackling current challenges in medicine and public health include over 20 Gresham lectures on topics such as infectious diseases, public health, cancer, cardiovascular diseases; and the 2017 Harveian Oration and the Milroy Lecture at the Royal College of Physicians.
+He gave the 2014 Milroy Lecture at the Royal College of Physicians, and the 2017 Harveian Oration at the same institution.

 In September 2021, Whitty was awarded an honorary doctorate from the University of Plymouth in recognition of his support for the university's medical science research community.
+He also holds an honorary degree from the University of York.

 Whitty was appointed Knight Commander of the Order of the Bath (KCB) in the 2022 New Year Honours for services to public health.

-Personal life

-Whitty is described by those familiar with him as a private person.
-He is single and has no children.
+He was elected a Fellow of the Royal Society in 2023.
+In 2023 he was awarded the Royal Medal of the Royal Society.

+He was appointed Honorary Colonel 144 Medical Squadron Army Reserve on 1 December 2024.